 The Capital Bicycle Club will not hold its Ride the South Sound in September after falling behind with event planning and the search for volunteers.

-The club’s June newsletter said, “(Ride organizers) feel that we’ve gotten off to a slow start and it would be better to begin planning now for next year’s ride.”
+In the club’s June newsletter it wrote, “(Ride organizers) feel that we’ve gotten off to a slow start and it would be better to begin planning now for next year’s ride.”

 The club is considering an alternate ride for Sept.
-7, the day the ride was supposed to happen.
+7, the day the RSS was supposed to happen.

-The Ride the South Sound started in 2012 to replace the Tenino-Rainier-Yelm-Bucoda Rally.
-The rally was shrinking almost every year and a survey by organizers found cyclists found the ride to be subpar.
+The RSS started in 2012 to replace the Tenino-Rainier-Yelm-Bucoda Rally.
+The TRYBR was shrinking almost every year and a survey by organizers found cyclists found the ride to be subpar.

-Members Sue Duffy and Laura Phenix proposed and launched Ride the South Sound, a ride that would showcase the South Sound’s scenery and offer options of 10 to 100 miles.
+Members Sue Duffy and Laura Phenix proposed and launched the RSS, a ride that would showcase the South Sound’s scenery and offer options of 10-100 miles.

-The club’s biggest ride, the 2-County Double Metric, is scheduled for Sunday (June 22).firstname.lastname@example.org Compiled by Jeffrey P. Mayor, email@example.com
+The club’s biggest ride, the 2-County Double Metric, is scheduled for Sunday, June 22.